BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Conclusions and Discussions

 Based on our empirical findings, several promising directions emerge for advancing BBO for chip placement, each addressing critical challenges in the field:

 \begin{itemize}

-\item \textbf{Multi-objective optimization.} Beyond the wirelength minimization explored in this work, chip design actually requires the simultaneous optimization of several possibly conflicting objectives~\cite{mo-place}, including routing congestion, dynamic power consumption, timing slack, and area utilization, all of which collectively determine the final chip quality.
+\item \textbf{Multi-objective optimization.} Beyond the wirelength minimization explored in this work, chip design requires the simultaneous optimization of several possibly conflicting objectives~\cite{mo-place,efficient-tdp}, including routing congestion, dynamic power consumption, timing slack, and area utilization, all of which collectively determine the final chip quality.
 Applying and developing multi-objective BBO algorithms~\cite{moea-book,large-scale-mo-book,offline-moo} that can balance these trade-offs while maintaining computational efficiency remains a pressing need for chip placement.

 \item \textbf{Expensive optimization.} Many real-world applications of BBO involve expensive objective function evaluations, with chip design serving as a representative example.
 Developing accurate surrogate models~\cite{data-driven-ea,two-arch} for GP-HPWL evaluation or even PPA metrics~\cite{zheng2025deepgate4,lamplace} to reduce reliance on expensive full evaluations is a promising future direction.
-Advanced algorithms for expensive optimization such as trust region search~\cite{turbo,lamcts} can be further considered.
+Advanced algorithms for expensive optimization, such as trust-region search~\cite{turbo}, could also be considered.

 \item \textbf{High-dimensional optimization.} Chip placement inherently involves high-dimensional search spaces (e.g., coordinates and orientations for thousands of macros).
-Besides applying general dimensionality reduction techniques~\cite{high-dim,large-scale-metaheuristics,mctsvs}, future work could focus on methods that exploit problem-specific structures to mitigate the high dimensional issue, such as macro groupings and hierarchical dependencies between placement stages.
+Besides applying general dimensionality reduction techniques~\cite{high-dim,large-scale-metaheuristics,mctsvs}, future work could focus on methods that exploit problem-specific structures to mitigate the high-dimensional challenge, such as macro groupings and hierarchical dependencies between placement stages.

+\item \textbf{Constrained optimization.} Extending BBOPlace-Bench to explicitly support constrained optimization~\cite{constrain-0,constrain-1} is a promising direction.
+Currently, constraints (e.g., non-overlapping) are handled implicitly through the decoding mechanisms (e.g., MGO) or the underlying placer (e.g., HPO).
+Exposing explicit constraint violation metrics (e.g., density or routing congestion violations) would allow the evaluation of advanced constrained BBO algorithms, which is crucial for real-world chip design.